 With the support and representation from our trusted tax experts, you can expect experienced guidance to help you navigate this process successfully.

 Dealing with the IRS can be difficult for many taxpayers, mainly because they do not understand tax law or the programs available.
-The tax experts at Instant Tax Solutions are here to help.
+The Portland tax attorneys at Instant Tax Solutions are here to help.

 With our many years of experience, we are familiar with the process of submitting an Offer in Compromise.
 Reach out to us by completing our online form or calling (888) 363-8958.